Art as therapy for veterans at Dole Veterans Medical Center

 WICHITA, Kan.
 (KSNW) — The Robert Dole VA Medical Center on Saturday held its Veterans Art Expo Saturday.

-It’s the fifth year for the event and was held at the Mid-America All-Indian Museum.
-It featured 104 entries from 31 different veterans including drawings, paintings and sculptures.
+It’s the fifth year of the event, and it was held at the Mid-America All-Indian Museum.
+The expo featured 104 entries from 31 different veterans, including drawings, paintings and sculptures.

 For some veterans, art is used as a form of therapy.